programmfabrik/apitest/README.md

 ## server_url

-**server_url** returns (renders) the tests configured server url (api server), which can be globally provided in the yaml config file or directly by the command line parameter `--server`.
+**server_url** returns the configured server url (endpoint server), which can be globally provided in the yaml config file or directly by the command line parameter `--server`.

 # HTTP Server